RESEARCH

 The discussion of the role of computational technology in children’s development has become increasingly polarized over the last few years.
 On the one hand we find a frantic push to place computers and internet access into all U.S. schools, and on the other hand, a frantic push-back to place a “moratorium” on children’s access to computers.
 Clearly the answer lies at neither end of this long spectrum, and a careful review of existent studies shows a number of benefits, a palmful of harmful effects, and a plethora of unknowns.
 Based on my earlier (read, Developmental Psychology days) investigations into children's developing competence in narrative structures, and the important role that competence plays in their cognitive and social development, my response is that the answer lies in responsible and developmentally-informed design and evaluation of technology that specifically targets the needs and unique abilities of young children.
 “Computer technology” need not be incompatible with play-based learning, physical activity, active engagement, and social interaction, those features of childhood whose loss computer phobists decry.

 With this in mind, my students and I developed the notion of a computational artifact that would listen to children rather than feeding them information.
 These artifacts, called Story Listening Systems (SLS) listen and respond appropriately to children.
 What sets this work apart from previous Eliza-like systems that respond to users, or current CD-Roms that tell stories to children, is the fact that our systems are embued with knowledge of narrative, how children develop language skills, and the nature of children's peer interaction.
-This allows them to encourage childen’s active exploration of narrative, social skills, linguistic creativity and verbal play.
-In this sense, the work fits into a long tradition of constructionist research at the Media Lab where this research was conceived.
-Our contribution is to extend the notions of child as technology designer to systems that explore story, self-concept, social reciprocity, and linguistic creativity.
+This allows them to encourage childen in active exploration of narrative, social skills, linguistic creativity and verbal play.
+In this sense, the work fits into a long tradition of constructionist research at the Media Lab, where this research was conceived.
+Our contribution has been to extend the notions of child as technology designer to systems that explore story, self-concept, social reciprocity, and linguistic creativity.
 In addition, the majority of our research is embedded into electronic toys, and not desktop computers, supporting children's full-bodied, collaborative, social play-based learning.

 Virtual Peers